 These winds can produce impacts such: downed trees/limbs and power lines/poles leading to large scale power outages; damage to roofs and infrastructure on roofs; injuries related to blowing debris, debris in roadways and walkways causing accidents impacting transportation and other significant infrastructure.

 The spread of highly contagious and/or severe infectious disease may require isolation of ill individuals.
 Increased consequences occur when resident students are impacted, potentially requiring housing resources for isolation, as well as dining and medical resources for support.
 Case(s) of measles/mumps/rubella may lead to exclusion of all students who have not been immunized against MMR due to NYS regulation.
-Highly communicable and severe disease, such as influenza, may lead to class cancellation and college closure to enact the NPI (non- pharmaceutical public health measure) of social distancing as Fisher may not be able to reasonably care for a high number of severely ill students.
+Highly communicable and severe disease, such as influenza, may lead to class cancellation and university closure to enact the NPI (non- pharmaceutical public health measure) of social distancing as Fisher may not be able to reasonably care for a high number of severely ill students.
 If this were an area wide emergency, Fisher is a member of the County of Monroe's "Closed Point of Dispensing Plan" positioning us to distribute medications to the Fisher community.

 A fire that has moved beyond the initial (incipient fire) stage from which it can be controlled or extinguished by portable fire extinguishers, class II standpipe or small hose systems without the need for protective clothing or breathing apparatus.
 Significant property loss can be expected, with the potential for injury or death to occupants who may not be able to readily evacuate.

 This is a "dynamic incident" or one where individual(s) are actively engaged in and whose sole purpose is harming or killing as many people as possible, is of most concern due to the physical, psychological and emotional damage it would cause.
-Unlike a K-12 school facility, our college campus is an open space accessible by a wide spectrum of community members and dangers.
+Unlike a K-12 school facility, our university campus is an open space accessible by a wide spectrum of community members and dangers.
 This inability to strictly limit access to our academic buildings poses additional challenges that must be considered in our planning.

 An explosion is a violent expansion in which energy is transmitted outward as a shock wave.
 Explosion may have several causes, from a chemical reaction to a manmade explosive device the most likely of which could be from a construction accident/incident involving natural gas or other petroleum product.